 The flow of African players to Europe increased in the 1980s and 1990s as football in Europe became more commercialised and barriers for entry lowered.
 In various quarters this would be seen as muscle drain, starving African football of its talented elite for commercial exploitation in the west.
 On the other hand, it also changed African football as it resulted in more Europe-based African players participating in the Africa Cup of Nations, influencing the style of play and also how African football was perceived globally.

 It is also important to note that as players left the continent we also had coaches from Europe coming into the continent.
-These foreign coaches have come at huge cost to the continent as they are often engaged on expatriate terms.
-At the same time they stifle the progress of local coaches as they rarely engage in capacity building, instead bringing along their own backroom staff.
+These foreign coaches have come at a huge cost to the continent as they are often engaged on expatriate terms.
+At the same time, they stifle the progress of local coaches as they rarely engage in capacity building, instead of bringing along their own backroom staff.

-Further, they have contributed in changing the way Africans play the game of football.
+Further, they have contributed to changing the way Africans play the game of football.
 Where individual brilliance and creativity once flourished we now have a more disciplined and team-oriented approach to the game that emphasizes on better organisation and risk avoidance.
-This has more or less killed the flare of African football but at the same time we have seen ‘better’ performance of African teams at the global stage.
+This has more or less killed the flare of African football but at the same time, we have seen ‘better’ performance of African teams at the global stage.

 Of course, all this has come at a huge cost to the continent and in my view has slowed down the development of the game.
-First, by shipping away the best talents from the continent the game in Africa has become less attractive for the local populations who would rather now watch European leagues and competitions leading in low revenue.
-It has become increasingly difficult to fill stadiums especially in sub-Saharan Africa.
+First, by shipping the best talents away from the continent the game in Africa has become less attractive for the local populations who would rather now watch European leagues and competitions leading in low revenue.
+It has become increasingly difficult to fill stadiums, especially in sub-Saharan Africa.

 Secondly, migration of Africa labour to Europe has always been encouraged due to expected remittances back home by professionals.
-However, in the case of football it is very difficult to track these remittances if at all they exist and justify the muscle drain.
+However, in the case of football, it is very difficult to track these remittances if at all they exist and justify the muscle drain.
 The problem is further compounded by agents who exploit players so that a huge chunk of the money that comes from the trade ends up in private hands starving the continent of the much-needed resources to boost football development.

 As football business gained a foothold in Africa, the continent became more connected to the networks of global capitalist sport.
 Further, the success of African countries, notably Cameroon and Algeria in the 1980s and Nigeria in 1990s attracted a lot of interest in African football talent.
-This, coupled by the withdrawal of public funding for sports development programmes in many African countries led to the emergence of the football academy industry.
+This, coupled with the withdrawal of public funding for sports development programmes in many African countries led to the emergence of the football academy industry.

 The withdrawal of public funding for sports development initiatives was occasioned by instructions from the World Bank and IMF to cut social spending and at the same time open African markets to competition from foreign and private firms.
-For Africa, this severely impacted the development of amateur sport, which provides the bedrock for the industry.
+For Africa, this severely impacted the development of the amateur sport, which provides the bedrock for the industry.
 This is demonstrated by the state of publicly accessible sporting amenities in the continent.
 There was no further investment in infrastructure and what was already in place has over time fallen into disrepair.

 It also created a gap that was almost immediately filled by the football academies mentioned earlier.
 Since we have seen a proliferation of these academies with little control over their programs and activities in the continent.